These instructions will help you restore information that was deleted from your account.

 - Click on Account from the top navigation bar.

-- Click Activity Logs from the sidebar.
+- Click Activity Logs in the left-hand menu.

 - Query the logs using the search fields and drop-down filters that appear above the columns.
 To view the items that were recently deleted, click the Action drop down and choose Delete.